NetSendo/n8n-nodes-netsendo/README.md

     - **Base URL**: The URL of your NetSendo installation (e.g., `https://premium.gregciupek.com`). _Do not include `/api/v1` at the end._
     - **API Key**: Your personal API token.
 You can generate this in your NetSendo dashboard under **Settings > API Keys** (format: `ns_live_...`).

+> **Note**: For using triggers, your API key must have `webhooks:read` and `webhooks:write` permissions.

 ## 🛠️ Operations

+### ⚡ NetSendo Trigger

+Start workflows automatically when subscriber events occur in NetSendo.

+**Supported Events:**

+- `subscriber.created` - New subscriber added
+- `subscriber.updated` - Subscriber data changed
+- `subscriber.deleted` - Subscriber removed
+- `subscriber.subscribed` - Subscriber confirmed subscription
+- `subscriber.unsubscribed` - Subscriber opted out
+- `subscriber.bounced` - Email bounced
+- `subscriber.tag_added` - Tag assigned to subscriber
+- `subscriber.tag_removed` - Tag removed from subscriber

+**How it works:**

+1. Add "NetSendo Trigger" to your workflow
+2. Select events to listen for
+3. Activate the workflow
+4. Webhook is automatically registered in NetSendo
+5. When events occur, your workflow runs automatically

 ### 📂 Resource: List